 '''

 package empbft.component.employee.ejb;

 import java.rmi.RemoteException;

 import javax.ejb.;

 public interface EmployeeHome extends EJBHome

-{

 public Employee findByPrimaryKey(int employeeID)

 throws RemoteException, FinderException;

-}

 '''

 The findByPrimaryKey method, which is required for all entity beans, enables clients to find an Employee object.
 It takes an employee ID as its primary key.
 It is implemented in the EmployeeBean class as ejbFindByPrimaryKey.
 To find an Employee object, it uses a data access object (DAO) to connect to the database and perform a query operation based on the employee ID.

-See Section 4-6, "EmployeeDAO Classes" for details on DAOs.
+"EmployeeDAO Classes" on page 4-11 for details on DAOs.